Conference Video Recordings

-Within the framework of the GAtES Project, a virtual conference Public Participation for Ecosystem Services will be held on October 4-6, 2021.
+Within the framework of the GAtES Project, a virtual conference Public Participation for Ecosystem Services was held on October 4-6, 2021.

 - Integrated landscape management and eco-agriculture

 - 3D technologies in public participation and urban green infrastructure planning

 Each session began with an international expert as a keynote speaker followed by a panel discussion.
 The last half-day of the conference was dedicated to young professionals and researchers.

 The conference was open to researchers, students, and civil society representatives from the Caucasus region and interested participants from around the world.

 Welcome and introductions

 16:30 AMT (14:30 CET; 8:30 AM US East Coast)

 Keynote 1 (40 minutes + 20min Q&A)